 An optional part of job costing, if an estimate has been raised the user can assign a budget against each analysis code, enabling them to compare actual job costs against budgets.

 Once a job is running there are often changes to the plan, if the user wants to job cost these variations separately, extra analysis codes can be added to the job at anytime.

-The key part of job costing is the reports that can be generated, Construction Industry Accounts (CIA) has a number of reports depending on the information the user requires.
+A key part of job costing are the reports that can be generated, Construction Industry Accounts (CIA) has a number of reports depending on the information the user requires.
 All reports can simply be exported to Excel.

-Details all job costs entered for any job over the specified date range in order of job then date.
+Details all job costs entered for any job, during a specified date range, in order of job then date.

-Details all job costs entered for a specific job over the specified date range in date order.
+Details all job costs entered for a specific job, during a specified date range, in date order.

-Details all job costs entered for any job over the specified date range in analysis code order
+Details all job costs entered for any job, during a specified date range, in analysis code order.

 Allows the user to filter the Job Cost by Date report.
-Instead of listing every single entry, the user can filter for a particular analysis code, supplier, description or employee for a particular date range.
+Instead of listing every single entry, the user can filter for a particular analysis code, supplier, description, or employee for a particular date range.
 This can be very useful job costing report for finding particular information.
-Eg when was the last time we hired a cherry picker? the report will show what job it was for, who it was hired from, the cost and the invoice that was posted (allowing the user to find the original).
+Eg. when was the last time we hired a cherry picker?
+The report will show which job it was for, who it was hired from, the cost and the invoice that was posted (allowing the user to find the original).

-Shows the total job cost, revenue, profit/loss, markup and profit margin for the selected jobs over the selected date range.
+Shows the total job cost, revenue, profit/loss, markup and profit margin for the selected jobs during the selected date range.